Stanislaus Kostka: Death

-Sainthood
+Veneration

+Beatification process

 The Holy See ratified his beatification in 1605; he was canonized in 1726.
 St. Stanislaus is a popular saint of Poland, and many religious institutions have chosen him as the protector of their novitiates.
 The representations of him in art are quite varied; he is sometimes depicted receiving Holy Communion from the hands of angels, or receiving the Infant Jesus from the hands of the Virgin, or in the midst of a battle putting to flight the enemies of his country.
 At times he is depicted near a fountain putting a wet linen cloth on his breast.
 He is invoked for palpitations of the heart and for dangerous cases of illness.

-On 15 August 2018 Pope Francis wrote to the Bishop of Płock in honor of the 450th anniversary of Stanislaus's death.
-In his message, Pope Francis cites a maxim of Stanislaus's: “Ad maiora natus sum – 'I was born for greater things'".
+On 15 August 2018, Pope Francis wrote to the Bishop of Płock in honor of the 450th anniversary of Stanislaus's death.
+In his message, Pope Francis cites a maxim of Stanislaus's: "Ad maiora natus sum – 'I was born for greater things'."